-Column 1 of the Annexes VII to X specifies the standard information requirements for the given endpoints.
+Column 1 of the Annexes VII to X of REACH specifies the standard information requirements for the given endpoints.
 These standard requirements may be omitted, triggered, replaced or adapted based on the rules stated in column 2 of these Annexes.

-In addition the revised Annex XI1 allows registrants, under certain conditions, to adapt information requirements in accordance with sections 8.6 and 8.7 of Annex VIII and in accordance with Annex IX and Annex X, based on the exposure scenario(s) and corresponding exposure estimates documented in the chemical safety report.
+In addition the revised Annex XI section 3 allows registrants, under certain conditions, to omit testing in accordance with sections 8.6 and 8.7 of Annex VIII and in accordance with Annex IX and Annex X, based on the exposure scenario(s) and corresponding exposure estimates documented in the chemical safety report.